Republic of the Congo

-Although the Government has adopted the Action Plan on Child Trafficking, research found no evidence of a policy on other worst forms of child labor.
+Although the Government has adopted the National Action Plan to Fight Against Trafficking in Persons, research found no evidence of a policy on other worst forms of child labor.

-In 2013, the Government of the Republic of the Congo funded and participated in programs that include the goal of eliminating or preventing child labor, including its worst forms (Table 8).
+In 2014, the Government of the Republic of the Congo funded and participated in programs that include the goal of eliminating or preventing child labor, including its worst forms.
+The Government has other programs that may have an impact on child labor, including its worst forms (Table 8).

 Based on the reporting above, suggested actions are identified that would advance the elimination of child labor, including its worst forms, in the Republic of the Congo (Table 9).